webzakimbo/bcome-read-the-docs-guides/docs/source/network-configurations/multi-cloud.rst

   Note how the merged inventory retains the full server identifiers.
 This prevents name conflicts when similar inventories are used as contributors to a merge.

 SSH Routing tree
 ================

+The routing below illustrates the two connection pathways that Bcome will use when interacting with the servers within the installation.

 .. code-block:: bash